 After our fascinating cultural experience with the Mursi, we travel to Jinka and then the small town of Turmi, home to the Hamer people.

 On day 12 we have breakfast and set off for Omorate, crossing the Omo River on a local boat to visit the Dassanech tribe.
 Also known as the Galeb tribe, the Dasennech live in the southernmost part of the Omo Valley, where the Omo River Delta meets Lake Turkana, hence the tribe's name which means 'People from the Delta'.

-Then we return to Turmi and visit the local market (on Mondays) or witness the traditional ritual known as the Jumping of the Bulls, if there is a Hamer ceremony taking place.
+Then we return to Turmi and visit the local market (on Mondays) or witness the traditional ritual known as the Jumping of the Bulls if there is a Hamer ceremony taking place.

-This afternoon we go to a village in the Turmi area to spend time with the local Hamer (also spelled Hamar).
+This afternoon we go to a village in the Turmi area to spend time with the local Hamer (also spelt Hamar).
 The pastoral Hamar tribe lives mostly in the Omo Valley, a remote and fertile region of southwestern Ethiopia.
 These indigenous people are known for their interesting hairstyles (decorated with red earth and butter) and their rituals.
 As with the Dassanech, cattle play a major role in the lives of the Hamar, who also survive by hunting and gathering, as well as growing crops on the banks of the Omo River.

-Back at our overnight lodge we have dinner before going to a Hamar village to see traditional dancing and meet the locals.
+Back at our overnight lodge, we have dinner before going to a Hamar village to see traditional dancing and meet the locals.

 Leaving Turmi we travel to Arba Minch, meaning 'forty springs' in Amharic (the most common language in Ethiopia), due to the numerous springs found locally.